gitbrent/SpRestLib/README.md

 ```

 ## Get User By ID
+Syntax:
 `sprLib.user(ID).info()`

-* Returns information about a user with a given member ID
+Returns: information about a user with a given member ID
-* *Uses the basic SP User service (not the Enterprise licensed User Profile service)*

 ### Sample Code
 ```javascript